Coffee in Italy: Coffee house

-Since the early 2010s, Italy has seen a steady growth in the number of coffee houses serving specialty coffee, which cater to the growing local market for higher quality coffee.

 Cappuccino is not related to traditional domestic coffee, being made with an espresso machine.
 Caffè-latte (also known as a latte in the U.S. and Café au lait in France) is made with a simple mixture of hot coffee and hot milk, and served in cups that are larger than tea cups.
 Caffetterie usually serve caffè-latte too.

 Coffee house environments

 Like bars, coffee houses have a long history of offering environments in which people can easily socialize amongst their own groups and (often) with strangers.
 This is reflected in language; when people say "meet for coffee," they primarily mean meet to socialize or talk.
 Historically, coffee houses have been places where people gather, chat, work, write (in particular, the writing of local newspapers), read (in particular, the same local newspapers that were written in coffee houses) and pass the time.
 Today, coffee houses are much the same—it's merely that ink and paper have been often replaced with laptops and newspapers have been replaced by blogs.

 The layouts of coffee houses often include smaller nooks and larger, more communal areas.
 In a more crowded coffee house, it is common for strangers to sit at the same table, even if that table only seats two people.
 Coffee houses are typically cozy, which encourages communication amongst strangers.